ludmilagd/Python-API-Project/README.md

 ## Objetive

-Create a Python script to visualize the weather of more than 500 cities across the world.
-Also create plots to find relationships between Latitude and other variables.
+To create a Python script to visualize the weather of more than 500 cities across the world randomly selected.
+Also create plots to find relationships and perform Linar Regression Analysis between Latitude and other variables.

   The present Analysis presemts Scatter Plots to show relationship between:
     Temperature (F) vs. Latitude